This java almond butter is flavored with coconut and coffee and will rock your tastebuds!

 Ding, ding, ding.

 How I didn’t just stand over the counter licking this straight from the food processor is a demonstration of extreme willpower.
-It rocked.

 From the perfect creamy, drippy but not too drippy consistency to the crunchy coffee kick to the underlying coconut flavor.
-Oh my word.

 I might have to purposefully forget almond butter again next time.